niketanpansare/incubator-systemml/docs/index.md

 This version of SystemML supports: Java 8+, Scala 2.11+, Python 2.7/3.5+, Hadoop 2.6+, and Spark 2.1+.

-Here is a quick tour of the SystemML documentation:
+## Quick tour of the documentation

 * If you are new to SystemML, please refer to the [installation guide](http://systemml.apache.org/install-systemml.html) and try out our [sample notebooks](http://systemml.apache.org/get-started.html#sample-notebook)
-* If you want to invoke one of our [pre-implemented algorithms](https://github.com/apache/systemml/tree/master/scripts/algorithms), please refer to [Algorithms Reference](algorithms-reference) and invoke them:
+* If you want to invoke one of our [pre-implemented algorithms](algorithms-reference):
   * Using Python, consider using
     * the convenient [mllearn API](http://apache.github.io/systemml/python-reference.html#mllearn-api).
 The usage is describe in our [beginner's guide](http://apache.github.io/systemml/beginners-guide-python.html#invoke-systemmls-algorithms)
     * OR [Spark MLContext](spark-mlcontext-programming-guide) API